-Moja Kids currently represents over 9,000 Bangladeshi and Rohingya children living in Kutupalong – the world’s largest refugee camp – and other communities in southern Bangladesh.
+Moja Kids currently represents over 9,000 Bangladeshi and Rohingya children living in Kutupalong – the world’s largest refugee camp, Bhasan Char island, and other communities in southern Bangladesh.

 Children work together to create and share their own fun packed videos using our digital platform.
 Their creations are compiled and shown across hundreds of classrooms each week.
 These ‘newsletter’ productions are not only a chance to express their thoughts, show their talents and share their lives, but a means to interact with peers beyond the confines of the camp and the slum communities where they live.
 They connect with friends in India, Cambodia and Uganda, who contribute their own video updates, opening up a whole world of experience for all the children involved. |